Chinese American names

 Catherine pure; a dignified classic across generations

-Christine follower of Christ; a dignified mid-century classic
+Christine the French form of Christina; a dignified mid-century classic

 Cindy diminutive of Cynthia: moon; a warm, easy-to-pronounce name common in Chinese American families since the 1960s